Skip to content

 The structured format makes cross-border analysis practical.
 Sighting dates and locations from Denmark can be checked against Swedish, Norwegian, and German records from the same nights.
 Patterns that are invisible within a single national archive become visible when the data is comparable across borders.

-Source References Page-level mapping to original scanned PDF documents Cross-reference
+Source References Page-level link from each record to its scanned PDF original

 From the Archive